DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 ## Bugs

-* The tests are incomplete.
-For example, there are no tests involving schema that include other schema.
 * Instances of the SchemaFactory are not pooled.
 Doing so might improve perf at load.

+* The tests retrieve XSD from the w3c site, which causes them to be slow.